UUDigitalHumanitieslab/coloringbook/Readme.md

 ## Server maintenance

 Once deployed, you may need to support users and restore missing data.
 How to do this is described in detail in the adjacent [ServerAdmin.md](ServerAdmin.md).

+## License

+This software is intended for research purposes.
+Licensed under the EUPL-1.2 or later.
+See the adjacent [LICENSE](LICENSE) file for licensing details.